USS Wallace L. Lind: 1970

 During March and April, the crew enjoyed a well-earned rest, and the ship received some necessary repairs.
 The destroyer conducted various exercises in the Hawaiian operating areas throughout May and June.
 On 27 July, Wallace L. Lind departed Pearl Harbor for Portland, Oregon, her new home port.
 Upon her arrival on 4 August, the destroyer assumed a new mission as a Naval Reserve ship responsible for the training of inactive duty reservists from the western United States.
 By 31 August, Wallace L. Lind had completed her transition to the Naval Reserve Force and embarked upon a cruise to the Washington-Oregon coastal area which lasted through 10 September.
-One month later, the destroyer underwent tender availability at San Diego, returned to Portland one month later, and tied up at Swan Island where she remained through the close of 1971.
+In October 1971, the destroyer underwent tender availability at San Diego, returned to Portland one month later, and tied up at Swan Island where she remained through the close of 1971.

 January, February, and March 1972 were spent undergoing repairs at Portland.
 On 25 March, Wallace L. Lind set to sea and conducted gunnery exercises off the coast of Washington, then sailed to San Francisco, where she rearmed before returning to Portland.
 On 6 April, the destroyer got underway for Seattle, Washington, the first of six such trips that she would make in the next eight months.
 While in Washington, she attended the Daffodil Festival at Tacoma.
 Lind conducted a reservist training cruise to Pearl Harbor, arriving on 24 June.
 In August, the destroyer sailed north to Juneau, Alaska.
 She followed this trip with a transit of the Columbia River to the Astoria Regatta festival.
 During September, Lind’s only sea time was a three-day trip to Esquimalt, British Columbia, with her select reserve crew embarked for training purposes.
 On 24 October, she got underway for San Diego and a three-week availability.
 On 18 November, Wallace L. Lind set sail for her home port of Portland, where she remained for the rest of the year.